 About Maker’s Loft

 Maker’s Loft has established itself for the last 2 years as a community event space and workshop hub.
-Starting on February 1st, Oakland’s First Friday, Maker’s Loft will opens its doors to the public 7 days a week as a retail store carrying handmade products from local makers while still offering workshop classes throughout the week.
+Boutique was launch on February 1st of 2019 during Oakland’s First Friday.
+Open to the public 7 days showcasing a curated collection of locally made products from local makers!
+In addition to the boutique, workshop classes are offered to the community throughout the week.

-Our mission with this space is to build meaningful connections between the maker and the consumer.
-We provide a space for makers to share/sell their products and grow their audience.
-We welcome our community in for a unique shopping experience where they will also learn about the maker and how their products were made.
+Our mission with this space is to build meaningful connections between the maker and the buyer.
+We provide our customers a unique shopping experience where they will also learn about the maker and how their products were made.

 MEET THE Owners